 Add a little cornstarch, and let them simmer.
 Peach magic.

 Be sure to use a well seasoned cast iron skillet that you normally use for baking cornbread.
-If you do not own a cast iron skillet, you can get one here from Amazon.

 More delicious recipe ideas you should try: